 Our results of operations depend in part on the performance of our invested assets.
-As of December 31, 2022, based upon fair value measurement, 74.9% of our investment portfolio was invested in fixed maturity securities, 17.1% in equity securities and 8.0% in other invested assets.
+As of December 31, 2023, based upon fair value measurement, 73.9% of our investment portfolio was invested in fixed maturity securities, 16.7% in equity securities and 9.4% in other invested assets.
 Certain risks are inherent in connection with debt securities including loss upon default and price volatility in reaction to changes in interest rates and general market factors.
+Changes in interest rates affect the carrying value of our fixed maturity investments and returns on our fixed maturity investments.
+A decline in interest rates reduces the returns available on new fixed maturity investments (including those purchases to re-invest maturities from the existing portfolio), thereby negatively impacting our net investment income on a going-forward basis, while rising interest rates reduce the market value of existing fixed maturity investments, thereby negatively impacting our book value.